paulronla/Teochew-Pop-up-Dictionary/README.md

 Zhongwen for Mandarin learning instead.

 Press the \[潮\] button to enable the extension and bring up the mini-help menu.
+Move the mouse outside the help menu to clear it or hit the \[Esc\] keyboard button.
 Mouse over Chinese to bring up the entry in a pop-up.

+For most users, you'll get the most mileage looking up a word in English on a translation website and then mousing over the Chinese characters.

 ### Layout